RedHatInsights/cloud-services-config/README.md

 #### app_id.frontend.app_base

 If you want this app to use the same codebase as another existing app, set this value to the ID of that app.

+#### app_id.frontend.module

+To indicate chrome how to load the application for federated modules you need to pass this property.
+It can either be a magic link containing `yourApp#./RootApp` for most applications.
+If you want to be more specific you can pass in module object containing `appName`, `scope` and `module`

+##### app_id.frontend.module.appName

+To indicate chrome loader from what app to load your fed-mods config.

+##### app_id.frontend.module.scope

+To indicate federated modules scope of your application (you can have multiple scopes per one app).
+This is usually your application's name (same as `appName`).

+##### app_id.frontend.module.module

+To indicate which module should be loaded when rendering your app (you can have multiple modules per one scope).
+This is usually `./RootApp`

+##### app_id.frontend.module.group

+If you have a first-level application, this field indicates which group should be managed by this module.

 #### app_id.frontend.paths